Sarah-1331/guimods/readme.md

 ## Features

 - Creates an overlay for `/opt/victronenergy/gui-v2/Victron/VenusOS/components/widgets`

-- Inserts custom blocks in the correct locations in both widgets
-- Safely copies original files into the overlay
+- Safely copies original files to.bak
 - Automatically restarts the GUI to apply changes

 ---